Modesto, California

-Modesto (/məˈdɛstoʊ/ mə-DESS-toh; /es/) is the county seat of and the largest city in Stanislaus County, California, United States.
+Modesto (/məˈdɛstoʊ/ mə-DESS-toh; /es/; Spanish for "modest") is the county seat of and the largest city in Stanislaus County, California, United States.
 With a population of 218,069 according to 2022 U.S. Census Bureau estimates, it is the 19th-most populous city in California.

 Modesto is located in the Central Valley region, 68 mi south of Sacramento and 90 mi north of Fresno.
 Distances from other places include: 40 mi north of Merced, California, 92 mi east of San Francisco, 66 mi west of Yosemite National Park, and 24 mi south of Stockton.

 The city, in the San Joaquin Valley, is surrounded by rich farmland.
 Stanislaus County ranks sixth among California counties in farm production.
 It is home to Gallo Family Winery, the largest family-owned winery in the United States.

-Led by milk, almonds, chickens, walnuts, and corn silage, the county grossed nearly $3.1 billion in agricultural production in 2011.
-The farm-to-table movement plays a central role in Modesto living in the Central Valley.

 Modesto has been often honored as a Tree City USA.